rsandrade/Litecoin-br/Xadrez.md

 *Electrum-LTC is a simple, but powerful Litecoin wallet.
 A twelve-word security passphrase (or “seed”) leaves intruders stranded and your peace of mind intact.*

 Electurm-LTC is a fork of Electrum and handle with Litecoin.
+At this moment **Electrum is the best choice of Litecoin wallet for Xadrez**.
 The addresses generated at invoices will use the Segwit native Bech32 format.

 You need to create a Segwit wallet or just use any you already have  and copy the Master Public Key from the menu ```Wallet``` > ```Information``` and paste it at BTCpay Server at ```Stores``` > ```Settings``` (if you already added a store) > ```Add or modify a derivation scheme```.